stonevil/dotfiles/README.md

 #### Supported platforms:

 - macOS 14 Sonoma.
 In use everyday both on amd64 and arm64 MacBook Pro.
-- Fedora 40 and higher.
+- Fedora 42 and higher.
+Usually using for containers and home servers.
-- Debian 12.
-VM's, Toolbox container, and my Linux laptop.
+- ArchLinux.
+My Linux laptops.

 > [!WARNING]
 > Never tested in any ``Windows WSL``.
 Never used ``Windows`` for anything except gaming.
 Use at your own risk.